JerryyrreJ/subscription-management/README.md

 - Use the delete button to remove subscriptions
 - **Switch base currency** in the dashboard to view total costs in your preferred currency
 - View total costs in monthly or yearly format with automatic currency conversion
+- **Toggle dark mode** using the theme switcher in the top-right corner for optimal viewing experience

 ### Supported Currencies